pinobatch/hello-world/Xubuntu_setup.md

 to communicate with your existing Skype contacts without hogging a browser content process is to use Eion Robb's [skype4pidgin], a Pidgin plug-in that uses the same JSON-based protocol as Skype for Web.
-Its biggest drawback is that as of mid-2017, it fails to reconnect when a PC comes out of suspend.
+Its biggest drawback is that as of mid-2017, leaving suspend produces "Failed getting PPFT value", requiring a visit to the Buddy List to reconnect.

     sudo apt install libpurple-dev libjson-glib-dev
     cd ~/develop